 We brought back the musical waves also in the lines of the floor plans to ensure the buliding complexity.
 The arrangement of the lobby, bar, restaurant and the recreation area close to the remaining hotel’s core to allow visitor to easily move from one zone to another.
 The conference center was placed separately from this core to ensure the peace to both sides.

-The existing concrete structures is covered with a new steel structure.
-The skin is composed of trespa panels combined with an engineered glazing system.
 Architects: Capella Garcia Arquitectura Location: Jurmala, Latvia Team: Zsófia Bodon, Dávid Lukács, Juli Capella, Miquel Garcia Client: Hotel Liesma Site Area: 15,000 sqm Project Floor Area: 10,300 sqm